 Figure 1.
 A flow map showing the timeline of data collection Findings Individual Conferencing Affects Student Growth The two tools used to track student growth throughout the cycle were the STAR Reading Diagnostic Assessment and the Fountas and Pinnell Reading Running Records.
 These tools were chosen for data collection because they were currently being used to track student data in the student's classroom.
 Figure 2 shows the tracking of student growth according to the STAR Reading Diagnostic Assessment.
 The scores provided show the students' grade equivalent scoring including the baseline, mid-cycle, and end of cycle data.
 Each student made a minimum of a year's growth from the beginning to the end of the six-week cycle according to this diagnostic tool.
-Seventy-five percent of the students showed growth after just three weeks during the mid-cycle data collection.
+Seventy-five percent of the students showed growth after just three weeks during the midcycle data collection.
 According to the Fountas and Pinnell Reading Running Records, all students increased their reading level by at least one level from the beginning to the middle of the cycle.
 From the beginning to the end of the cycle, all of the students increased their reading level by a minimum of three reading levels.
+Seventy-five percent of the students increased their reading level students increased their reading levels.
 Seventy-five percent of the students increased their reading level by five levels from the beginning to the end of the cycle.
 All of the data collected on student growth were quantitative data.
 Student Growth Grade Equivalent According to STAR Reading